Drug Test

 How to Prevent False Positive for MDMA Drug Tests?

 If you are taking any medications or supplements that can cause a false positive for MDMA, it is essential to inform your healthcare provider or the testing agency beforehand.
 They may ask you to provide a list of all the medications and supplements you are taking, and in some cases, they may perform additional tests to confirm the results.
-If you are taking a prescription medication that contains amphetamines, you may need to provide a copy of your prescription or a letter from your healthcare provider to prove that you are taking it legally.

 It is also essential to remember that false positives can be caused by other factors such as diet and environmental contaminants.
 Therefore, it is advisable to avoid certain foods and substances that may trigger a false positive, including poppy seeds, tonic water, and cold and allergy medications containing pseudoephedrine